What are the meaning, definition, and advantages of Green Human Resources Management?

 Benefits of Green Human Resources Management

-- It improves stakeholder’s engagement;
+- Improves stakeholder’s engagement;

-- It helps to manage risks more effectively;
+- Helps manage risks more effectively;

 Image credits to Shutterstock on green hrm, human resources appraisal, bike ride & people teamwork.